www-splitcells-net/net.splitcells.network/README.md

 # Splitcells™ Worker

-Provides commands for working on the repos of the project cluster and synchronizing servers, that host such repos.
+Provides commands for working on the repos and servers of the project cluster.